 A dental implant is a titanium rod placed in your jawbone to act like a tooth root.
-Later, Dr. Schier places a dental crown over the implant to give you the appearance and function of a natural tooth.
+Later, Dr. Bandos places a dental crown over the implant to give you the appearance and function of a natural tooth.
 Dental implants are perfect for extraction site preservation because they stimulate jawbone tissue so it doesn’t deteriorate.

 You must have enough jawbone density to support dental implants.
-Otherwise, Dr. Schier may recommend a bone graft.
+Otherwise, Dr. Bandos may recommend a bone graft.
 You’ll also need to have good oral health and a strong immune system to be a candidate for a tooth implant.